By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 What is Winfred Quek’s verdict?

 The structural argument is sound: supply gap, CRL catalyst, Plot 2 forward anchor.
 The execution depends entirely on where the developer sets the launch price.
-A buyer at S$2,900 psf on a 6–7 year hold with financial bandwidth has a well-grounded case.
+A buyer at S$2,900 psf on a 6 to 7 year hold with financial bandwidth has a well grounded case.
 A buyer stretching to S$3,100 psf on a short horizon is taking on risk the structure does not cover.
 Book a call to run your specific numbers.

 Get a second opinion on Dunearn House